Semrush helps you:

 Salesforce’s third offering bundles together the Platform service with miscellaneous other products.

-Here’s a table showing annual Salesforce revenue from Platform, Tableau, and MuleSoft since 2016:
+Here’s a table showing annual Salesforce platform and other revenue since 2022:

 2020 $4.47 billion